Last Updated on 22/02/2019 by Patryk Bandurski

 Summary

-- GET is used for retreiving resources
+- GET is used for retrieving resources

 - Resources are available under pluralized noun URI like /accounts